bit-bandit/parasite/doc/routes/lists.md

 **Headers required:** `Signature`: HTTP Signature.

 **Local only.
-Requires `deleteOwnComments` or `deleteOthersComments` permission** If all is well, the torrent will be removed from the database.
+Requires `deleteOwnLists` or `deleteOwnLists` permission** If all is well, the list will be removed from the database.

 ```
-POST /t/4dbc66e6ee4367dd62
+POST /l/4dbc66e6ee4367dd62
 Content-Type: application/json
 Authorization: "Bearer 727172874583d577f674b607.0150df8c0f197555c43436b8.83b568cece6bf4c4a72ad529"
 {